MiCA Crypto License for CASP: All-in-One Licensing Services

 Class 3 CASPs – Trading Platforms

-CASPs that operate crypto trading platforms face the most stringent compliance requirements due to their market significance and transaction volumes.
-These businesses must implement advanced risk management, market monitoring, and liquidity safeguards.
-The minimum capital requirement for Class 3 CASPs is €150,000.
+The CASPs that operate crypto trading platforms face the most stringent requirements due to their market significance and transaction volumes.
+These businesses should implement advanced risk management, market monitoring, and liquidity safeguards.
+Capital requirement starts at €150,000.

 Class 3 CASPs category applies to: